While visiting a city can be a wonderful experience, there is something special about living in a city.

 Here are some highlights from the collection:

-In the way that a city literally builds upon its own history – picture a glass modern sky scrapers next to a stone old-world building – David Lavine’s hand cut paper collage, Landscape I, (7.75” x 6.5”) juxtaposes the old with the new.
-He ingeniously combines a detail of Michelangelo’s Adam (from a particular ceiling fresco), a jogger, an ultramarine sea, a rock formation from the Midwest.
-Lavine brings together images from a wide range of sources and, in turn, evokes the plexiform workings of the city.
+In the way that a city literally builds upon its own history – picture a glass modern sky scrapers next to a stone old-world building – Stephan Venekas' Danube juxtaposes the old with the new.
+He ingeniously combines an old-world bridge, an ultramarine sea, and a modern plane.
+Lavine brings together images from all around the world and, in turn, evokes the plexiform workings of the city.

 In Air1982 (24” x 31.5”), a print by Natalia Pawlus, Pawlus explores the rich contrast between black and white through her dynamic marks.
 With gestural lines that vary in width and texture she evokes both space and form offering the eye a curriculum in stark contrasts.